olimorris/onedarkpro.nvim/README.md

 print(color.lighten("#FF0000", 0.5)) -- #FF8080
 ```

-You can even include colors from the colorscheme's core palette as a variable:
+You can even include colors from the theme's core palette as a variable:

 ```lua
 local color = require("onedarkpro.lib.color")
 print(color.darken("${blue}", 0.9)) -- #579ED7
 ```

+> **Note:** If these methods are called before a theme is loaded, the colorscheme will use `onedark` colors.
+This can be solved by pairing this with the `get_colors("theme_name")` method

 #### Toggling between themes